Medically reviewed by Drugs.com. Last updated on Sep 3, 2023.

 How is the cause of a tremor diagnosed?

 Your healthcare provider will ask about your tremors and when they began.
-Tell him if you have tremors on one or both sides of your body.
-Tell him if anything triggers a tremor or makes it stop.
-He may also ask if anyone in your family has a history of tremors.
+Tell your provider if you have tremors on one or both sides of your body.
+Tell your provider if anything triggers a tremor or makes it stop.
+Your provider may also ask if anyone in your family has a history of tremors.

 - Blood or urine tests may be used to check for medicines, illegal drugs, or alcohol.

 - A neurologic exam may be used to check for nerve damage.
 Your healthcare provider may ask you to use an eating utensil or write words on paper.
-He may ask you to touch your finger to your nose.
-These tests can help your healthcare provider see tremors that happen during these activities.
+You may be asked to touch your finger to your nose.
+These tests can help your provider see tremors that happen during these activities.

 How are tremors treated?